Your Child and the Flu Vaccine

 It’s that time of year again!
 As we all head indoors with the approach of cooler weather, respiratory illnesses are on the rise, including influenza, also referred to as “the flu”.

-Influenza is a serious infection of the airway system, and more dangerous to your child than the common cold.
-Flu prevention is now more important than ever to protect both people who may be vulnerable and the health care system.
+Influenza is a serious infection of the airway system, and more dangerous to your child than the common cold.Flu prevention is important to protect your loved ones, those people who may be vulnerable and the health care system.
 There is also the risk of severe illness from simultaneous infection by influenza and COVID-19 (coronavirus).
 The best way to protect your child is by getting them, yourself and your family vaccinated.

 Severe complications and hospitalization from the flu are more likely in:

-• Children six months to four-years-old
+• Children between six months and five-years-old

 • Children with neurological or neurodevelopmental conditions like cerebral palsy and epilepsy

-Children younger than nine-years-old who are receiving seasonal influenza vaccine for the first time require two doses with a minimum of four weeks between doses.
+Kids younger than nine-years-old who are receiving seasonal influenza vaccine for the first time require two doses with a minimum of four weeks between doses.

 Where are vaccines available?